peteroupc/peteroupc.github.io/randomfunc.md

 > 2. Assume the weights from example 1 are used and the list contains ranges of numbers instead of strings: `[[0, 5], [5, 10], [10, 11], [11, 13]]`.
 If a random range is chosen, a random number can be chosen from that range using code like the following: `number = RNDNUMEXCRANGE(item[0], item[1])`.
 (See also "[**Mixtures of Distributions**](#Mixtures_of_Distributions)".)
 > 3. Assume the weights from example 1 are used and the list contains the following: `[0, 5, 10, 11, 13]` (one more item than the weights).
 This expresses four ranges, the same as in example 2.
 After a random index is chosen with `index = WeightedChoice(weights)`, a random number can be chosen from the corresponding range using code like the following: `number = RNDNUMEXCRANGE(list[index], list[index + 1])`.
 (This is how the C++ library expresses a _piecewise constant distribution_.)

 In all the examples above, the weights sum to 21.
-However, the weights do not mean that, say, when 21 items are selected, the index for "apples" will be chosen exactly 3 times, or the index for "oranges" exactly 15 times, for example.
+However, when 21 items are selected, the index for "apples" will not necessarily be chosen exactly 3 times, or the index for "oranges" exactly 15 times, for example.
 Each number generated by `WeightedChoice` is independent from the others, and each weight indicates only a _likelihood_ that the corresponding index will be chosen rather than the other indices.
 And this likelihood doesn't change no matter how many times `WeightedChoice` is given the same weights.
 This is called a weighted choice _with replacement_, which can be thought of as drawing a ball, then putting it back.

 <a id=Weighted_Choice_Without_Replacement_Multiple_Copies></a>
 #### Weighted Choice Without Replacement (Multiple Copies)